adam-rumpf/combat-turtles/README.md

 ...

-(mechanics, steps, lack of "momentum", startup code, geometry of the arena [including -y and how headings work], blocks, arenas, steps might slow down due to intensive calculations but the actual time does not matter to the outcome of the game)
+(mechanics, steps, lack of "momentum", startup code, geometry of the arena [including -y and how headings work], blocks, arenas, steps might slow down due to intensive calculations but the actual time does not matter to the outcome of the game, the fact that the turtle's shape doesn't matter)

 <img src="images/coordinate_system.png" title="Turtle Combat coordinate system." width="600"/>